Localization

 Have more questions?

 This page contains general guidance around best practices for localization.
-If you have any questions, please contact the Localization team on Slack at #help-localization.
+If you are a Twilion and have any questions, please visit the Global team's product docs(link takes you to an external page), or contact them on Slack at #help-localization.

 Self-service tips on how to build experiences in a way that's appropriate and meaningful to all our customers, no matter where they are in the world.